The lurid history of Bruce Anderson and

 The key to the AVA’s survival has been to attract attention—any attention, by any means necessary, including just making things up.

 The phony interview quoted Congressman Bosco as insulting his own constituents who opposed offshore oil drilling.
-They were “mostly a bunch of easily stirred-up know-nothing malcontents who couldn’t care less about anything other than their beautiful ocean and where their next joint is coming from.”
-The interview contained numerous other insults and comments that, if genuine, would have caused the abrupt termination of Bosco’s political career.
+They were “mostly a bunch of easily stirred-up know-nothing malcontents who couldn’t care less about anything other than their beautiful ocean and where their next joint is coming from,” Bosco was quoted.
+The interview contained numerous other insults …Read More »